Conformal Coatings for Corrosion Protection

-Our HZO Guardian Series™ uses Parylene for corrosion resistance to give you ultimate protection.
+Our HZO Guardian Series™ uses Parylene for corrosion-resistant coatings to give you the ultimate protection.
 However, thin-film coatings are not one-size-fits-all, so we strive to find the type that best protects your electronics.
 With our team of experts and our deep-domain expertise of material-based science, we’ll provide an electronic coating that gives you protection ideal for your products.

 Our other coating types include:

 - Atomic layer deposition coating – HZO Defender Series™

 - Hybrid alternative coating – HZO Shield Series™